dkainer/RWRtoolkit/README.md

 ### Next Steps:

 The choice of the next script depends on the type of analysis desired.
-RWRtools provides several different workflows outlined below.
+RWRtoolkit provides several different workflows outlined below.

 #### RWR\_CV.R